Strawberry Rhubarb Pie

 Friendship Bread

-Day 5: Add 1 cup flour, 1cup sugar, 1 cup milk and mix
+Day 5: add 1 cup flour, 1 cup sugar, 1 cup milk

-1. Quadruple your recipe and use all 4 cups of starter instead of just 1.
+1. Double, triple, or quadruple your recipe to use up more of your starter (saving 1 cup for your next 10 day cycle, of course).
 This is great if you have a party or get together planned and you want to stock up.

 2. Don’t make so much starter.
 Instead of adding 1 cup of everything just add 1/2 cup.
-That way on baking day you have just enough to take one cup out to bake and leave some starter to start the 10 day process again.
+That way on baking day you have just enough to take one cup for baking and leave some starter to begin the next 10-day cycle.

 This is the recipe that I use: Amish Friendship Bread

 P.S.
-I have discovered that this works well in the bread maker, I put mine on the ‘Sweet Breads’ setting, set the crust to medium, put everything in and turn it on, the recipe makes 2 loaves, but when I use the breadmaker I put all of it in and make one bigger loaf.
+I have discovered that this works well in the bread maker, I put mine on the ‘Sweet Breads’ setting and set the crust to medium.
+The recipe normally makes 2 loaves, but when I use the breadmaker I put all of it in to make a bigger loaf.
 This works well on the days that I need to make bread but don’t want to heat up the whole house, or just don’t have the time.
-If you’re doing it in the bread maker though, you might want to leave out the chocolate chips and other additions, we’ve discovered that it doesn’t cook right with the extras added.
+If you’re using the breadmaker though, you might want to leave out the chocolate chips and other additions, we’ve discovered that it doesn’t cook right with the extras added.